Guide to Exporting Cattle to Mexico

 • Make sure you also get confirmation that SINIIGA has been contacted and arrangements have been made to have your livestock tagged by these federal veterinarians from the state of entry into Mexico.

-• Mexican buyer is required to be registered and organized as a valid rancher/buyer through the Mexican SINIIGA program.
+• The Mexican buyer is required to be registered and organized as a valid rancher/buyer through the Mexican SINIIGA program.
 Buyers must be registered as Importers through Mexican Customs via "Padron de Importadores."